Tutorial #2: Installing Spark on Amazon EC2

 link which we can access from our EC2 instance.

-Make selections for the first three bullets on the page as follows:
+Make selections for the first two bullets on the page as follows:

 Package type: Pre-built for Hadoop 2.7 and later